03 Sep 2022 Summer 2022 Updates

 We are very proud of these students and we are excited to see their garden continue to thrive!

-Every donation helps us bring WASH+ solutions to our partner schools and new programs to our Permaculture Center.
+Every donation helps us bring WASH+ solutions to our partner schools.
 This includes, clean water, improved sanitation, sustainable gardens, safer kitchens, after school programs, enterprise development courses, and female empowerment programs!